r8ck0/Poxel-io-cheatbot-V3/README.md

-## I didnnot mkae this script.
+## I did not make this script.

- I will add a tutorial.
+ I will add a tutorial later.